Gamerz777/synckit/docs/guides/choosing-variant.md

 - ❌ Text/Counter/Set CRDTs *(not in WASM)*

 **WASM Binary Does NOT Include:**
-- ❌ Network protocol (Protocol Buffers)
+- ❌ Network protocol (custom binary format)
 - ❌ WebSocket client
 - ❌ Offline queue management
 - ❌ Delta computation
 - ❌ DateTime serialization
 - ❌ Text/Counter/Set CRDT implementations

 **Note:** Lite variant is LOCAL-ONLY.
 It does NOT include network sync capabilities.
-Use Default variant (58KB) if you need network synchronization.
+Use Default variant (59KB) if you need network synchronization.

 **Perfect for:**
 - Local-only applications